cylc/cylc-admin/dec-workshop-agenda.md

 - __Morning__
   - (Web GUI)
   - Which Javascript framework: Vue.js (or React.js, or...)?
-  - unify gscan and gcylc?
+  - Unify gscan and gcylc?
   - UI design ideas
+    - Do we need (/can we get?) professional UI design advice?
   - How to display very large suites effectively and efficiently
   - Interaction with other components:
     - To suites (via proxy) or to a UI server?
     - Incremental update of suite state data?
     - WebSocket? - no polling by GUI!
     - GraphQL?
+  - Who serves the actual HTML pages (as opposed to just data)?
+    - suite daemon, or GUI server?

 - __Afternoon__
   - (Tie it up and nail it down, with reference to the Workshop [Goals](#goals))